 It is no secret that I love lemon.
-Whether it be in a glass of Franklin’s tonic water with clinking ice, as part of a savoury Lemon Thyme Roast Chicken , or in a sweet bake such as my Lemon Blueberry Bundt Cake.
-For me lemon shouts sunshine, so on this warm sunshine filled day I decided to bake these Lemon Drizzle Cake Bars.
+Whether it be in a glass of Franklin’s tonic water with clinking ice and a slice of lemon, cut into quarters as part of savoury Lemon Thyme Roast Chicken recipe, or even in a sweet bake such as my Lemon Blueberry Bundt Cake.
+Lemons are very versatile.
+And they bring sunshine into the kitchen on the dullest day’s.
+So let me introduce my Lemon Drizzle Cake Bars.

-A sturdy, yet delicious oat biscuit base covered in lemon curd and then topped with the lightest lemon sponge.
-Finally, finishing with a drizzle of fresh lemon juice icing, these Lemon Drizzle Cake Bars wake your tastebuds up with a zing, taste amazing and keep you full for longer thanks to the oats.
+While a sturdy, yet delicious oat biscuit base covered in lemon curd and then topped with the lightest lemon sponge ensures these bars are easy to handle.
+And a drizzle of fresh lemon juice icing ensures your tastebuds wake up with a zing.
+Resulting in a tasty bar that keeps you feeling full for longer because of the oats.

-I really do need to get around to making my own lemon curd.
-For this recipe I used Waitrose own luxury lemon curd.
-I really do think a good quality lemon curd makes all the difference.
-Homemade is always best so I will definitely put it on the agenda for the next week – especially as I want to make lemon ice cream!
+Although I really do need to get around to making my own lemon curd, for this recipe I used Waitrose own luxury lemon curd.
+Because using a good quality lemon curd makes all the difference to the overall flavour.

 Recipe: Makes 16 Lemon Drizzle Cake Bars